Texas Opportunity

 Texas Education Code establishes that the OHSD is equivalent to a high school diploma conferred by a public school district.

-Adult students enrolled in the OHSD program who satisfactorily complete assessments approved by the Commissioner of Higher Education are eligible to earn a high school diploma through the public junior college in which they are enrolled.
+Adult students enrolled in both a career and technical education program and the OHSD program who satisfactorily complete assessments approved by the Commissioner of Higher Education are eligible to earn a high school diploma through the public junior college in which they are enrolled.

 Where is the OHSD program offered?